With all of the options that are out there to capture or stream footage, it’s difficult to determine which capture card is right for you.

 This card can capture upto 4K 30fps which is a huge upgrade from the previous Cam Link which only did up to 1080p 60fps.

 It connects via HDMI and works with cameras that have a HDMI output slot.

-It’s great for cameras that have clean HDMI outputs – if your camera has overlays and does not allow you to hide overlays you will need to do some third party tweeking to get it right.
+It’s great for cameras that have clean HDMI outputs – if your camera has overlays and does not allow you to hide overlays you will need to do some third party tweaking to get it right.

 This device doesn’t use the default Elgato software but instead uses the 4K version.
-This isn’t as user friendly but with some setup, it is quite easy to start using.
+This isn’t as user-friendly but with some setup, it is quite easy to start using.

 This is an easy plug and play device – it will work as long as you have a HDMI input in your device.